Ishvara Pranidhana

 In this age of information overload, constant self-promotion, and incessant haste, the ego has become the absolute center.
 We are asked to be everything: successful, productive, self-sufficient, self-satisfied, constantly "in control."
 The burden of being the sole "creator of your world" breeds anxiety, alienation, and deep existential fatigue.
 This is where Ishvara Pranidhana comes into play.

-It is not belief in a particular god or a specific form.
-It is the recognition of the power that permeates and connects everything: the life we do not fully control, the wisdom that transcends us, the condition we did not create but serve.
+It is not about believing in a specific god or form.
+It is the recognition of the force that permeates and connects everything: the life we do not fully control, the wisdom that transcends us, the condition we did not create but serve.
 It is the opening of the inner space so that something less egocentric can enter: trust, humility, acceptance, connection.

 In a world that glorifies individualism, Ishvara Pranidhana invites us to let go of constant control.
 To rest our hearts in the infinite.
-To allow the flow of life to move us, rather than constantly pushing it to follow our minds.
-And then amazing things begin to happen: Trust replaces anxiety, connection replaces loneliness, gratitude replaces arrogance, silence replaces noise.
+To allow the flow of life to move us instead of relentlessly forcing it to obey the mind.
+And then, remarkable things begin to happen: Trust replaces anxiety, connection replaces loneliness, gratitude replaces arrogance, silence replaces noise.

 Believing in something greater than ourselves is not a weakness.
 It is the courage to admit that we are not the center of the universe, and that is why the universe becomes alive again, mysterious, familiar.
 The practice of Ishvara Pranidhana teaches us the art of trust and devotion.
-The power to see the world, people, plants, animals, and to see the expression of the sacred within and without everything.
+The strength to see the world, people, plants, animals and to recognize the expression of the sacred within and around everything.